 The Foundation of our Beliefs

 The sole basis of our belief is the Bible, composed of the 66 books of the Old and New Testament.
-We believe that the Scriptures in its entirety originated with God and that it was given through the instrumentality of chosen men.
+At Mount Olive Church of Christ we believe that the Scriptures in its entirety originated with God and that it was given through the instrumentality of chosen men.
 Scripture thus at one time speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
 We hold that the Scriptures are infallible and inerrant in the original manuscripts.
 They are the unique, full, and final authority on all matters of faith and practice, and there are no other writings similarly inspired by God.

 One True God

-We believe that there is one true, holy God, eternally existing in three persons— Father, Son, and Holy Spirit—each of Whom possesses equally all the attributes of deity and the characteristics of personality.
+We believe at Mount Olive Church of Christ that there is one true, holy God, eternally existing in three persons— Father, Son, and Holy Spirit—each of Whom possesses equally all the attributes of deity and the characteristics of personality.
 In the beginning God created out of nothing the world and all the things therein, thus manifesting the glory of His power, wisdom, and goodness.
 By His sovereign power, He continues to sustain His creation.
 By His providence, He is operating throughout history to fulfill His redemptive purposes.